foundersandcoders/express-workshop/README.md

       <h1>Hello world</h1><p>Cool</p>
       ```
     - Notes
-      - Go to Chrome Dev Tools -> Elements; and find check the response in the DOM tree
+      - Go to Chrome Dev Tools -> Elements; and check the response in the DOM tree

 1. **Hello json**
     - Task